Valstar Side Effects

 Generic Name: valrubicin

-Note: This page contains side effects data for the generic drug valrubicin.
-It is possible that some of the dosage forms included below may not apply to the brand name Valstar.
+Note: This document contains side effect information about valrubicin.
+Some of the dosage forms listed on this page may not apply to the brand name Valstar.

-Common side effects of Valstar include cystitis, bladder spasm, urinary urgency, bladder pain, dysuria, urinary incontinence, urinary frequency, and hematuria.
-Other side effects include nocturia.
+Common side effects of Valstar include: cystitis, bladder pain, bladder spasm, dysuria, hematuria, urinary frequency, urinary incontinence, and urinary urgency.
+Other side effects include: nocturia.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Along with its needed effects, valrubicin (the active ingredient contained in Valstar) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Some side effects of valrubicin may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 - unusually frequent urination

 - loss of sense of taste